 “Our approach is tailored to meet each client's need.
 We provide psychiatric assessment and medication management services.
 We also provide individual, family, couples, and group therapy for adults, adolescents, and children.

-“Samuel T. Goldberg, M.D., is a Distinguished Fellow of the American Psychiatric Association.
-He is on the faculties of the Baltimore-Washington Institute for Psychoanalysis and the University of Maryland School of Medicine, Department of Psychiatry, where he has three times been named Teacher of the Year.
-Dr Goldberg has also been honored with the Wendell Muncie Award by the Maryland Psychiatric Society.
+“Samuel T. Goldberg, M.D., is a Distinguished Life Fellow of the American Psychiatric Association.
+He is on the faculties of the Baltimore-Washington Center for Psychotherapy and Psychoanalysis, and the University of Maryland School of Medicine, Department of Psychiatry, where he has three times been named Teacher of the Year.
+Dr Goldberg was also honored with the Wendell Muncie Award by the Maryland Psychiatric Society.
 His recent writings have concerned psychoanalytic perspectives on the works of William Shakespeare.
 He currently consults to a community mental health center and has a private practice of psychiatry and psychoanalysis in Columbia, Maryland.

 No more Video Game Addiction Psychiatrists in Maryland (MD) - try other Psychiatrists below

 “I am a Board certified child, adolescent and adult psychiatrist with over 15 years of experience and special interest in psychopharmacology.
 I evaluate and treat patients of all ages with symptoms ranging from mild to severe and with an emphasis on refractory (difficult to treat) cases.

 “I am a board certified psychiatrist and completed my training at the University of Maryland at Baltimore.
 My patients may be seeking psychiatric help for the first time, others have tried a number of medications and have struggled to find the level of help they were seeking.
 With each patient I work carefully to evaluate which medication will be effective.
 As my patient your ongoing treatment will include consultation with you about the effects of any medication to ensure you get the maximum benefit to improve your quality of life.
 I can be reached by phone and email as needed.